Skip to main content

 The artisan entry point

 The entry point for console commands is the artisan file in the project root.
-Just like an HTTP request, the Composer autoloader is loaded and a Laravel application instance is created.
-The application instance’s handleCommand method then passes control to the console kernel.
+As with HTTP requests, the Composer autoloader is loaded and a Laravel application instance is created.
+Next, processing is handed off to the console kernel via the application instance’s handleCommand method.

 Console kernel and command execution

-The console kernel loads service providers the same way the HTTP kernel does.
-Once all providers are registered and booted, commands from app/Console/Commands are loaded and the specified command is executed.
+The console kernel also loads service providers, just like the HTTP kernel.
+After all providers have been registered and booted, the commands in the app/Console/Commands directory are loaded and the specified command is executed.

 php artisan make:controller UserController